crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 1. We use Visual Studio (2019/2020).
 2. We code in C# on .Net Core 3.x and NET 5.
 3. We are commited to implment the SOLID principles.
 4. Use development patterns only when is absolutely necessary.
-Keep it simple.
+Keep it simple, specialy when you are prototyping your software.
 5. Use camel notation for variable names.
 6. Use Pascal notation for class names.
 7. Implement a clear separation of functionalities in your projects, using external classes.